Pakistan Muslim League (N)

-One of several continuing factions of the original Muslim League, the seeds of the party were sown following the 1985 Elections when the Prime Minister of Pakistan Muhammad Khan Junejo organised the supporters of President Zia-ul-Haq's dictatorship into a single party, known as the Pakistan Muslim League.
-After President Zia's death in 1988, under the leadership of Fida Mohammad Khan, a large faction split away from the Junejo-led Pakistan Muslim League, and formed a conservative alliance with various right-wing and Islamist political parties, called the Islamic Democratic Alliance.
+One of several continuing factions of the original Muslim League in India, the seeds of the party were sown following the general elections in 1985 when then-Prime Minister Muhammad Junejo organised the supporters of President Zia-ul-Haq's presidency into a single platform, known as the Pakistan Muslim League.
+After President Zia-ul-Haq's death in 1988, under the leadership of Fida Mohammad, a large faction split away from the Junejo-led Pakistan Muslim League, and formed a conservative alliance with various right-wing and Islamist political parties, called the Islamic Democratic Alliance.
 The alliance formed a government in 1990 under the leadership of Nawaz Sharif.
 In 1993, the alliance dissolved and the party assumed its current shape, branding itself as the "Nawaz" faction of the Pakistan Muslim League, in contrast to the "Junejo" faction.

-After its foundation, the PML-N, along with the People's Party, dominated the two-party political system of Pakistan.
-However, after the 1999 coup, the party was eclipsed by its own splinter faction, the Musharraf-backed Pakistan Muslim League (Quaid), for almost a decade.
-PML-N regained popularity in the 2008 general elections, when it was elected as the principal opposition party.
-It returned to power following the elections of 2013, with Sharif elected as the Prime Minister for an unprecedented third term.
-The party however faced a major setback following the disqualification of Prime Minister Nawaz Sharif in 2017.
-The situation was worsened when Sharif and his daughter Maryam were sentenced to imprisonment on charges of corruption, however their respective sentences were later suspended.
+After its foundation, the PML-N, boycott and declined with the People's Party, dominated the two-party political system of Pakistan, and its members were accused of using Islamist and right-wing populist rhetoric.
+Since 1993, the PML-N administrations have been widely described as the "authoritarian regime" by The Economist Democracy Index surveys.

-The party lost both the centre and the provincial government of its stronghold Punjab, to PTI in the 2018 elections.
-As of 2022, it is the main governing party in Parliament under the leadership of Sharif's younger brother Shehbaz.
+After the breakdown of the relationship with the military in 1999, the party was eclipsed by its own splinter faction, the Musharraf-backed Quaid, for almost a decade.
+Its appeal to traditional values and the conservative platform helped it regain popularity in general elections in 2008.
+In 2013, the party returned to power with Sharif elected as the prime minister for an unprecedented third term following the general elections.